 A bibliography, called a References page in APA, is a list of sources used in your paper.
 Every source mentioned in the body of the paper must appear on the references page.
 See below for a detailed description of the rules regarding this part of your paper:

 In your RefWorks account, choose the items you want to include in your bibliography, and click on the quotation marks.
 Click on create bibliography, and you will get your complete bibliography.
 The default is APA style, which is the style required by your professor.

 Important: proofread your bibliography.
 RefWorks is a great tool, but it is not foolproof.

-In-text citations (also called parenthetical citations) are critical in APA style, and must be used when you write something that is not an obvious or common-knowledge fact, and not your own original idea.
+In-text citations (also called parenthetical citations) are critical in APA style, and must be used when you write something that is not a common-knowledge fact, and not your own original idea.
 When paraphrasing, summarizing, or directly quoting someone else's work, you must cite.
-When in doubt, cite. below is a guide to the various forms of in-text citation:
+When in doubt, cite.
+Below is a guide to the various forms of in-text citation:

 To create in-text citations, follow these steps:

 This will create a parenthetical citation.
 If you wish to include more than one author in your citation, select multiple sources:

 Below is a quick guide to APA 7th edition citations for your bibliography